imaNNeo/fl_chart/repo_files/documentations/handle_touches.md

 #### The Interaction Flow
-When an interaction happens, our renderers give us a [PointerEvent](https://api.flutter.dev/flutter/gestures/PointerEvent-class.html).
+When an interaction happens, our renderers give us a [FlTouchEvent](https://github.com/imaNNeoFighT/fl_chart/blob/master/repo_files/documentations/base_chart.md#fltouchevent).
 We pass it to correspond painter class.
 Then it calculates and gives us a TouchResponse (per interaction).
 Then we call the touchCallback function that provided through the chart's data.

-If you set `handleBuiltInTouches` true, it will handle touch by showing a tooltip or an indicator on the touched spot (in the line and bar chart), you can also handle your own touch handling along with the built in touches.
+If you set `handleBuiltInTouches` true, it will handle touch by showing a tooltip or an indicator on the touched spot (in the line, bar and scatter charts), you can also handle your own touch handling along with the built in touches.

 #### How to use? (for example in `LineChart`)